Hawaiian ukulele parts

 The Fender Seaside Soprano has 16 frets and , although it may not look like it, all the possibilities are increased with those four extra notes.
 The company has also opted for a 34.5 cm scale, which is 0.5 cm smaller than on the Ortega RU 5MM and gives greater presence in medium sounds.

 This Hawaiian ukulele is moderately tense, both in chords and phrases.
 But the quality of its sound is worth it.
-The same is true for its weight: it is 50 g heavier than the Ortega, but this difference is not significant and it is still a very light instrument.
+The same is true for its weight: it's 50 grams heavier than the Ortega, but this difference is not significant and it's still a very light instrument.
 One aspect to consider is that as you get closer to the last frets, it becomes harder to hit the notes.